 Students in both government and independent schools complete the Tasmanian Certificate of Education (TCE) in years 11 and 12, which provides them with a Tertiary Entrance Score for universities around Australia.

-The school year is currently divided into three terms.
+The school year is currently divided into four terms.